-Join YPT on a thrilling and unforgettable journey in the far north, as we set sail on our Arctic Adventure cruise from Svalbard to Greenland in September 2024.
-This expedition promises to be an awe-inspiring exploration of the remote and pristine Arctic region, offering an exceptional blend of breathtaking landscapes and wildlife encounters.
-Whether you’re a seasoned Arctic adventurer or a first-time explorer, prepare to be captivated by the raw beauty of the Arctic at its finest.
+Join YPT on an unforgettable Greenland cruise in September 2026, as we set sail on our Arctic Adventure leaving from Svalbard and arriving in Iceland.
+This expedition promises to be an awe-inspiring exploration of the remote and pristine Arctic region, offering an exceptional display of incredible landscapes and wildlife encounters.
+We can’t promise polar bear encounters, but one thing is sure: you’ll experiennce the raw beauty of the Arctic at its finest.

 The time of our cruise is ideal to witness the Arctic’s wildlife in action.
-Keep your cameras ready for unforgettable moments as you spot numerous seabird species, seals, and if we are lucky polar bears, walruses, and arctic foxes, against the dramatic backdrop of Svalbard or Greenland.
-Our cruise also offers the unique opportunity to experience both the last vestiges of the Midnight Sun and the early appearances of the Northern Lights.
-As the sunsets become more pronounced, the Arctic skies come alive with a tapestry of colours, making for incredible photo opportunities.
+Keep your cameras ready as you spot numerous seabird species, seals, and if we are lucky polar bears, walruses, and arctic foxes, against the dramatic backdrop of Svalbard or Greenland.
+Our cruise also offers the unique opportunity to experience both the last rays of the Midnight Sun and the early appearances of the Northern Lights.

 We’ll be cruising on the m/v Ortelius.
 It was built as a special-purpose vessel for the Russian Academy of Science and is suitable to navigate in solid one-year sea ice as well as loose multi-year pack ice.
 Ortelius can accommodate up to 108 passengers and has an abundance of open-deck spaces providing ample wildlife spotting opportunities.